-OTHER EFFECTS OF OVEREXPOSURE: Asphyxiant.
+OTHER EFFECTS OF OVEREXPOSURE: This gas mixture is an asphyxiant.
 Lack of oxygen can kill.

-MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of this mixture suggest that overexposure is unlikely to aggravate existing medical conditions.
+MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of HydroStar H2 suggest that overexposure is unlikely to aggravate existing medical conditions.